 The premium for the Student Medical Insurance Plan is included in each undergraduate student's semester bill.
 Undergraduate students who do NOT wish to be enrolled in the Student Insurance Plan MUST complete the insurance waiver form and present proof of personal insurance coverage at Student Health Services by no later than the last published day of the Drop and Add Period each Fall and Spring Semester.
-Students who participate in varsity athletics are not allowed to waive their FSU Student Medical Insurance Plan.
+Students who participate in varsity athletics are not allowed to waive their FSU Student Medical Insurance Plan without permission from their coach.

 Graduate students may obtain insurance coverage by contacting Student Health Services.
 Graduate students' insurance premiums are not included in the graduate student's semester bill.
-Any student enrolled in the Student Insurance Plan may enroll their eligible dependents by also contacting Student Health Services.
+Any student enrolled in the Student Insurance Plan may enroll their eligible dependents by also contacting Student Health Services for appropriate enrollment forms.

-International students are insured under the University System plan.
-All international students are to contact Student Health Services for information.
+International students are insured under the University System International Insurance plan.
+All international students are to contact Student Health Services for information and a copy of the policy.